djaus2/TRIGGERcmdRPi/README.md

   - commands.json
     - Add these via the TRIGGERcmds Text/GUI editor _(Hidden icons from Taskbar)._ after TRIGGERcmd installation on PC
     - **Echo** command takes a string as a parameter and calls cast to enunciate it on Google Nest
-    - **WhatCanISay** command interogates local commands.json and speaks voice commands via Google Nest as with Echo.
+    - **WhatCanISay[Brief/Detail/Relay]** command interogates local commands.json and speaks voice commands via Google Nest as with Echo.
+        - Command interogates local commands.json and forwards through PC (echo command there)
+          - ... to speak voice commands via Google Nest as with Echo.
+        = Brief just lists the command voices
+        - Detail:
           - If a command has a "description" property, that is also spoken
+          - If On/Off thenthat is explained.
+        - Used by RPi to forward message through PC
 - temp
   - Place contents in c:\temp
-  - **what.bat** Is batch file called by WhatCanISay command.
 ## RPi
 - .TRIGGERcmdData
   - commands.json